 Parameter Value SecurityCode A unique number to use as an identifier for the security type.
 Library The name of the security library to use to check the security settings of documents that use this security type. Туре The security type.
-Specify one of the security types listed in Security Types, on page 22.
+Specify one of the security types listed in Security Types, on page 23.
 ReferenceField The name of the document field that stores the ACL for this security type.
 The default value of this parameter is /AUTONOMYMETADATA (by default, connectors add the ACL to the AUTONOMYMETADATA field).

-EscapedEntries Non-alphanumeric characters in a security string that is passed to IDOL are usually percent-encoded, but the names in the ACL are not.
-If the user or group names in the security string can contain non-alphanumeric characters, set this parameter to true .
-This instructs IDOL Server to expect escaped information, and ensures that the names are correctly unescaped to perform security checks.
-The default for this parameter for most security types is false; it is usually necessary to set it to true . more cooling types is raise, it is actually hopeologically to be it to cruc.
+ar us al ID na fo Non-alphanumeric characters in a security string that is passed to IDOL are usually percent-encoded, but the names in the ACL are not.
+If the user or group names in the security string can contain non-alphanumeric characters, set this parameter to true.
+This instructs DOL Server to expect escaped information, and ensures that the names are correctly unescaped to perform security checks.
+The default or this parameter for most security types is false; it is usually necessary to set it to true. ---------------------------------- --

-'''

 [NT_V4]

 SecurityCode=1

 Library=C:\Autonomy\IDOLServer/IDOL/modules/mapped_security

-Type=AUTONOMY_SECURITY_V4_NT_MAPPED

-ReferenceField=/AUTONOMYMETADATA
+Type=AUTONOMY_SECURITY_V4_NT_MAPPED ReferenceField=/AUTONOMYMETADATA

 EscapedEntries=true

-'''